Group Therapy

 Click on any of the groups below to see more info:

--Please note that CBTi and MBCT groups are currently being run virtually, through video connection on Zoom.
+-Please note that, as of Nov.
+1, 2024, all of my groups are being run virtually, through video connection on Zoom.
 To be covered by OHIP, patients have to be in Ontario during virtual sessions.
-The CBT depression and anxiety groups have switched to in-person as of mid-Sept.
-2023.
-The location is the NYGH mental health clinic at 2 Champagne drive, near Dufferin and Finch.

 CBT Depression Group